apache/druid/docs/content/development/extensions-core/lookups-cached-global.md

 # Introspection

-Globally cached lookups have introspection points at `/keys` and `/values` which return a complete set of the keys and values (respectively) in the lookup.
+Globally cached lookups have introspection points at `/keys` and `/values` which return a complete set of the map names and key/value maps(respectively) in the lookup.
 Introspection to `/` returns the entire map.
 Introspection to `/version` returns the version indicator for the lookup.